ELLIOTTCABLE/Old-World-Paws.c/README.markdown

 Paws.o
 ======
-It’s Paws, in ANSI (…usually) C89.
+It’s Paws, in ISO/IEC 9899:1999.
+That’s C99, for people too lazy to google it.

 Using
 -----